 Place back into the oven for about 20 minutes at 400 degrees…

 This was honestly… so delicious. and it didn’t even have cheese.
 I am most likely going to add some fresh parmesan on top when I reheat another one because well, I am me… but it honestly doesn’t NEED it.
 These little stuffed acorns taste so delectable in every way, and I still can’t believe how filling they were.
 If you’re in the mood for something a little different, but doesn’t stray to far from a good comfort meal, I think this is definitely the ticket.
 Perfect for a cold winters night.
 Eric even liked these!
 PSA: Eric HATES squash… which is another reason I don’t make it much because a girl can only east so much squash by herself.
 I didn’t expect him to even have a TASTE of these, but he said it smelled so good in the house he had to give it a try.
 So, that was quite a pleasant surprise!

 With love from my kitchen to yours

-a beautiful blend of turkey sausage, apple, stuffing, walnuts, and spices stuffed and cooked inside a deliciously seasoned and roasted acorn squash.
+a scrumptious blend of turkey sausage, apple, stuffing, walnuts, and spices stuffed inside seasoned and roasted acorn squash.